 Risks and Side Effects

 There is generally little pain associated with turbinate reduction surgery.
 If extensive work is needed, such as with a septoplasty, there may be some pain in the days after surgery.
-There will be some bleeding and swelling following the surgery, but these should subside within the first week or two after surgery.
-Dr. Vincent Marin may schedule follow-up visits to remove some of the excess mucus by means of a small vacuum tube.
+There will be bleeding and swelling following the surgery, but these should subside within the first week or two after surgery.
+Dr. Vincent Marin may schedule follow-up visits to remove some of the excess mucus using a small vacuum tube.

 Insurance Coverage for Turbinate Reduction